rackerlabs/support-how-to/content/general/change-account-information.md

-If the ownership of your company has changed or the company's tax ID has changed, you must inform us of these changes by completing the **Assignment and Assumption form**.
+If the ownership of your company has changed or the company's tax ID has changed, you must inform us of these changes by completing the **Service Transfer** form.
 This form requires signatures from both the assignor (original account owner) and the assignee (new account owner).

-You can download the **Assignment and Assumption** form directly from the [Cloud Control Panel](https://mycloud.rackspace.com/) by using the following steps.
+You can download the **Service Transfer** form directly from the [Cloud Control Panel](https://mycloud.rackspace.com/) by using the following steps.

 **Note:** If you are a Dedicated Hosting customer, you can request this form directly from your Account Manager.

 1. In the upper-right corner of the Cloud Control Panel, click the ***userName*** menu and select **Documents and Forms**.
-2. In the **Rackspace Account Change Forms** section, click the **Assignment and Assumption Form** link.
+2. In the **Rackspace Account Change Forms** section, click the **Service Transfer** form link.
-3. Download the **Assignment and Assumption** form and complete it.
+3. Download the **Service Transfer** form and complete it.
 4. Attach the completed form to a support ticket and submit the ticket.

 ### Company name change

-If your company has filed for a name change with the Secretary of State where the company is registered and there was a change in tax ID, complete the **Assignment and Assumption** form.
+If your company has filed for a name change with the Secretary of State where the company is registered and there was a change in tax ID, complete the **Service Transfer** form form.
 See the preceding section for information about obtaining and submitting this form.

 If the company name has changed but there was no change in tax ID or ownership, you must complete one of the following forms to provide